daily word - gifts and investments

 Add new comment

-daily word - justice?
+daily word - much required

 Dale Cresap's picture